Project Status: Study

 WHAT IS A CHARRETTE?
 A charrette is an intensive planning session where citizens, designers and others collaborate on a vision for development.
 It provides a forum for ideas and offers the unique advantage of giving immediate feedback to the designers.
 The county is currently conducting a charrette for the Virginia Center Commons area.
 To learn more about that project visit the Virginia Center Commons Design Charrette webpage.

 WHAT IS THE STUDY AREA?
 Three areas have been studied so far.
 The first area includes the business properties generally within ½-mile of the intersection of Parham Road and West Broad Street.
 The second is the Brookfield Office Park and adjacent residential properties generally bounded by West Broad Street, Dickens Road, Bethlehem Road, and Interstate 64.
 Finally, Williamsburg Road between S. Laburnum Avenue and Airport Drive was evaluated.
 Links to maps of the study areas are provided below.

 Charette Kick-Off and Hands-On Design Session

-Approximately 35 stakeholders, including property owners and adjacent residents, participated in the kick-off session.
+Meeting to discuss process and gain initial feedback from stakeholders, including property owners and adjacent residents, participated in the kick-off session.